|

 A tinned, brass cartridge case

-plating has worn some, but is still visible and the case
+plating has suffered some wear, but is still visible.

 No. 6: